-LocationCampbell, New Jersey, USA
+LocationCampbell, New Jersey, United States

 From the architect.
 In Campbell Soup Company’s ongoing efforts to represent innovation, progression, and a stimulation of local economic growth, the company wanted to construct a cutting-edge, ecologically friendly structure to house employee services.
 The 85,000-SF structure highlights the world headquarters while welcoming visitors to the corporate campus.
 The desire for a functional service area and representation of Campbell as a market-leading food company led KlingStubbins to the creation of a contemporary, aesthetically pleasing design rooted in the Campbell brand and rich company history.
 The Campbell Employee Center consists of two levels and a partial lower level.
 The main level houses a cafeteria, servery, kitchen, employee store, as well as the lobby / reception area and security central.
 The health and fitness center and storage areas are located on the lower level.
 Training center and office space are incorporated into the upper level.

 The Campbell Employee Center functions as the main entrance to the corporate site, with the site design in the front and center of existing buildings on the Campbell campus.
 The Employee Center is a structural steel building consisting of two levels and a partial basement.
 A double-story high exhibition hall acts as a truly public open space and the face of Campbell’s campus.
 The front façade of the Employee Center makes a bold statement upon entry, with an open reception area and exhibition hall occupying the double height atrium enclosed by a glass curtain wall.
 Super graphics displaying the company logo and brands project through the glass wall and welcome visitors and employees while reinforcing the rich company history.